laravel/spark-next-docs/2.x/spark-stripe/upgrade.md

 ### Billable Model Customization Changes

-If you were overriding the billable `User` model with a custom billable model such as a `Team`, you should now invoke the `useCustomerModel` method within the `boot` method of your application's `AppServiceProvider` in order to make Cashier aware of your custom model:
+If you are overriding the billable `User` model with a custom billable model such as a `Team`, you should now invoke the `useCustomerModel` method within the `boot` method of your application's `AppServiceProvider` in order to make Cashier aware of your custom model:

 ```php
 use App\Models\Team;